-IMPORTANT: Due to the current situation (coronavirus), parts of this course (or all of it) will be offered online.
+IMPORTANT: At the time we write this syllabus, we expect that this course will take place on campus (apart from the introductory meeting).
+However, we may have to offer this course online instead if the coronavirus situation worsens.
 Please register for the course on Stud.IP so that you receive all pertinent information in due time (e.g., registration, virtual meetings).